-Bil-Jac Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.
+Bil-Jac Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Bil-Jac product line includes 9 dry dog foods, four claimed to meet AAFCO nutrient profiles for maintenance, three for growth (Puppy recipes) and two for all life stages (Adult Select and Sensitive Solutions).
+The Bil-Jac Dog Food product line includes nine dry recipes, two claimed to meet AAFCO nutrient profiles for all life stages, four for adult maintenance, and three for growth (Puppy).

 The following is a list of recipes available at the time of this review.